ADOPTION SAVES A LIFE – SPAY/NEUTER SAVES LIVES!

 By spaying or neutering your pet, you are doing your part to save animals.
-Your pet will not have unplanned puppies or kittens that end up in a shelter – and that means that the animals already waiting for homes will have that much more of a chance to find one.
+Your pet will not have unplanned puppies or kittens that end up in a shelter – and that means animals already waiting for homes will have that much more of a chance to find one.

 SPAY/NEUTER CAN REDUCE/ELIMINATE UNDESIRABLE PET BEHAVIORS